zeusrahl/Pokedex/README.md

 ### Lesson 1.5

-In this lesson, I worked on adding an IIFE for the pokèmon list and some functions in the IIFE for adding a pokèmon (`add`) and calling the items from the list (`getAll`).
+In this lesson, I worked on adding an IIFE for the pokémon list and some functions in the IIFE for adding a pokémon (`add`) and calling the items from the list (`getAll`).

 While working on building a filter for the `add` function, I discovered that I could specify looking for key elements in the `Object.keys` of the given array by using the keyword `in`.